ProLint/g_surf/README.md

 # g_surf
 Analyze membrane thickness and curvature profiles.
 Note that currently it only supports the Martini model.

+Note: We are working on writing some tutorials on how to use g_surf and also integrate it as part of `prolintpy`.
+In the meantime, please have a look at the following link to see how g_surf is used within the ProLint framework: https://github.com/ProLint/ProLint/blob/main/prolint/calcul/tasks.py#L373

 This repository contains the binary for `g_surf`, a program to calcualte membrane physical properites.
 `g_surf` can calculate membrane densities, thickness, and gaussian as well as mean curvature profiles.